JASP

-JASP (Jeffreys’s Amazing Statistics Program) is a free and open-source program for statistical analysis supported by the University of Amsterdam.
+JASP is a free and open-source program for statistical analysis supported by the University of Amsterdam.
 It is designed to be easy to use, and familiar to users of SPSS.
 It offers standard analysis procedures in both their classical and Bayesian form.
 JASP generally produces APA style results tables and plots to ease publication.
-It promotes open science by integration with the Open Science Framework and reproducibility by integrating the analysis settings into the results.
-The development of JASP is financially supported by several universities and research funds.
+It promotes open science via integration with the Open Science Framework and reproducibility by integrating the analysis settings into the results.
+The development of JASP is financially supported by sponsors, several universities, and research funds.

+Overview

+In recognition of Bayesian pioneer Sir Harold Jeffreys, JASP stands for Jeffreys’s Amazing Statistics Program.

 Analyses

 JASP offers frequentist inference and Bayesian inference on the same statistical models.
 Frequentist inference uses p-values and confidence intervals to control error rates in the limit of infinite perfect replications.
-Bayesian inference uses credible intervals and Bayes factors to estimate credible parameter values and model evidence given the available data and prior knowledge.

-The following analyses are available in JASP:
+Bayesian inference uses credible intervals and Bayes factors to estimate credible parameter values and model evidence given the available data and prior knowledge.The following analyses are available in JASP in comparison to SPSS: